The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 And third (and most famously), volcano boarding down Volcano Cerro Negro.

-Honestly, we were happy to stick with the city itself and not book a volcano boarding tour–we’ve heard time and time again that it’s an activity that is more fun in theory than in actual practice–but if you’re excited to add volcano boarding to your list of adventure activities, Leon is where to do it.
+Honestly, we were happy to stick with the city itself and not book a volcano boarding tour, but if you’re excited to add volcano boarding to your list of adventure activities, Leon is where to do it.

 two volcano boarders in blue jumpsuits on volcano cerro negro